According to your start and end dates ( 2025-05-12 to 2025-05-30 ),

 C: Evaluate your second draft and rewrite as needed 5%

 Narrow your focus to paragraph-level issues such as evidence, analysis, flow, and transitions.
-To improve your flow and transitions, see the Writing and Communication Centre's resource on Transition words.
+To improve your flow and transitions, see the Writing and Communication Centre's resource on Transition words and phrases.

 D: Proofread and put your paper into its final format 5%